Background pattern

 • If you have any liver or gallbladder disease

-• If you have any kidney problems and have to take medications that increase the levels of potassium in the blood.
+• If you have any kidney problem and have to take medicines that increase blood potassium levels.

 • If you have diabetes.

 • If you have depression.
-Some women who use hormonal contraceptives like Drosure Diario have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Some women who use hormonal contraceptives like Drosure Daily have reported depression or a depressed mood.
+Depression can be serious and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

-• If you have systemic lupus erythematosus (LES: a disease that affects your natural defense system).
+• If you have systemic lupus erythematosus (SLE: a disease that affects your natural defense system).

 • If you have sickle cell anemia (a hereditary disease of red blood cells).